-- 1. New indicators.
-More details: - "Internships from Local Community", "Total number of Initiatives under Community Engagement Plans", "Total number of Participants to Community Engagement Plans", "TITAN Employees, volunteers to Community Engagement Plans", "Total amount of 'social investment' for the implementation of the Community Engagement Plans", and "Blood donations (TITAN employees, business partners and communities)" were introduced as new KPIs in this report for strengthening our disclosures on performance related to the Material Issue "Social positive impact". - The number of "Internships from Local Community" is calculated as "share of Interns (students or other) who are residents from the local communities, over the total number of Internships, as reported by the KPI "Internships". - The KPIs of "Total number of Participants to Community Engagement Plans", "TITAN Employees, volunteers to Community Engagement Plans", and "Total amount of 'social investment' for the implementation of the Community Engagement Plans" are related to the KPI ""Key operations with Community Engagement Plans related to material issues and Group policies"" which was incorporated for the first time in the ESG performance statements in the TITAN IAR 2020.
+1. New indicators.
+More details:

+- "Internships from Local Community", "Total number of Initiatives under Community Engagement Plans", "Total number of Participants to Community Engagement Plans", "TITAN Employees, volunteers to Community Engagement Plans", "Total amount of 'social investment' for the implementation of the Community Engagement Plans", and "Blood donations (TITAN employees, business partners and communities)" were introduced as new KPIs in this report for strengthening our disclosures on performance related to the Material Issue "Social positive impact".
+In more specific:

+• The number of "Internships from Local Community" is calculated as %share of Interns (students or other) who are residents from the local communities, over the total number of Internships, as reported by the KPI "Internships".

+• The KPIs of "Total number of Participants to Community Engagement Plans", "TITAN Employees, volunteers to Community Engagement Plans", and "Total amount of 'social investment' for the implementation of the Community Engagement Plans" are related to the KPI ""Key operations with Community Engagement Plans related to material issues and Group policies"" which was incorporated for the first time in the ESG performance statements in the TITAN IAR 2020.
 In 2021 TITAN progressed with the implementation of a new framework guidance for Community Engagement Plans across all BUs and strengthened its approach.
 The discussion on performance in 2021 is provided in the Management report, section "ESG performance review", for Material issue: "Social positive impact".
-Few definitions for providing more clarity about TITAN's approach to stakeholders engagement in communities, are as follows: o "Inform" refers to: Provide (local) Stakeholders with info on the BU Materiality Assessment outcomes and the ESG targets, and assist in understanding problems, alternatives, and solutions, as well as exploring opportunities for winwin collaborative initiatives. - o "Consult" refers to: Obtain Stakeholders feedback following the 'Inform' stage, and explore synergies of the BU with the local community. o "Involve" refers to: Work directly with Stakeholders, and consider their
+Few definitions for providing more clarity about TITAN's approach to stakeholders engagement in communities, are as follows: o "Inform" refers to: Provide (local) Stakeholders with info on the BU Materiality Assessment outcomes and the ESG targets, and assist in understanding problems, alternatives, and solutions, as well as exploring opportunities for winwin collaborative initiatives.